josvme/stock-dinkan/src/main/docs/Plan.md

 [x] Tryout ClickHouse.
 Not really worth it as we need to fetch all data.
 And it is just ~1.5X faster than postgres when fetching all data.
 It might be faster with specialized analysis

+[] Trading view widget data is delayed by 15min

+[] Design a better UI

 [] Implement a better UI

 [] Improve API